chenditc/investment_data/README.md

 3. Modify export script.
 Change the qlib dump script [qlib/dump_index_weight.py#L13](https://github.com/chenditc/investment_data/blob/main/qlib/dump_index_weight.py#L13), so that index will be dump and renamed to a txt file for use.
 [Example commit](https://github.com/chenditc/investment_data/commit/f41a11c263234587bc40491511ae1822cc509afb)

 ## Add more data source or fields
-Please raise an issue to discuss the plan, which includes:
+Please raise an issue to discuss the plan, example issue: https://github.com/chenditc/investment_data/issues/11

+It should includes:
   1. Why do we want this data?
   2. How do we do regular update?
      - Which data source would we use?